 Now retired I have the time to pursue my vision of the ideal radio control system.

-CTR2-Mini is my latest project.
+CTR2-Mini is one of my projects.
 It grew out of two other projects I created over the years.
 The first one was designed back in 2001 called Control the Radio, or CTR.
 It was a program developed for a predecessor to the current smartphones, the Microsoft Pocket PC.
 I designed a Bluetoothtm interface called BlueLync that plugged into a radio’s CAT connector and allowed you to control that radio remotely with the Pocket PC.
 If you equipped each of your radios with a BlueLync interface you could control any of them from a single Pocket PC.
 ARRL published an article on BlueLync and CTR in the February 2007 issue of QST.
-ARRL members can find that article here by searching for my call, KU7Q.
-You can also view the archived web site for CTR here.
+ARRL has granted me permission to post all of the articles I have written over the years.
+You can find them here.

 The original CTR software had many limitations and Bluetooth was cumbersome to use.
 You had to pair the devices, connect/disconnect the link, and select the correct CAT protocol and baud for the new radio when you wanted to change radios.
 CTR didn’t support audio to or from the radio so it had no DSP capabilities.
 It also didn’t save the settings and frequency lists for each radio.
 However, I really liked the common user interface it provided… every radio looked and worked the same.